 The Healing Power of Nature

-The healing power of nature is the inherent self-healing vital force of the body that establishes, maintains and restores health.
+The healing power of nature is the self-healing vital force of the body that establishes, maintains and restores health.
 Naturopathic medicine recognizes this healing process to be ordered and intelligent.
-It is the naturopathic physician’s role to support, facilitate and augment this process by identifying and removing obstacles to health and recovery, and by supporting the creation of a healthy internal and external environment.
+It is the naturopathic physician’s role to support, facilitate and augment this process by identifying and removing obstacles to health and recovery, and by supporting a healthy internal and external environment.

 Identify and Treat the Causes